DIY Bucket bag

 Written by Elizabeth Vandermey

-- Two fabrics, outer shell and lining
+Two fabrics, outer shell, and lining

-- Buckrum (this is uses to add structure)
+Buckrum (this is used to add structure)

 CREATING YOUR PATTERN: